kaidesu/kaidesu.com/content/whois.md

 I'm a web developer based in **Seattle** with 10 years of experience building web-based software solutions.

-My primary focus has been back-end PHP development, building systems, platforms, and tools that facilated front-end developement and design teams to build and launch websites.
+My primary focus has been back-end PHP development, building systems, platforms, and tools that facilitated front-end development and design teams to build and launch websites.
 I consider PHP as my "native" programming language.

 ## Contact Information
 - **Email:** shea.lewis@hey.com